rasterio/rasterio/README.rst

 store gridded, or raster, datasets.
 Rasterio reads and writes these formats and provides a Python API based on N-D arrays.

-Rasterio supports Python 2.7 and 3.3-3.6 on Linux and Mac OS X.
+Rasterio 1.0.x works with Python versions 2.7.x and 3.5.0 through 3.7.x, and GDAL
+versions 1.11.x through 2.4.x.
+Official binary packages for Linux and Mac OS X are available on PyPI.
+Unofficial binary packages for Windows are available through other channels.

+Rasterio 1.0.x is not compatible with GDAL versions 3.0.0 or greater.

 Read the documentation for more details: https://rasterio.readthedocs.io/.